Is dental fear or anxiety keeping you from visiting the dentist? Patients can rest easy with sedation dentistry.

 Is dental sedation safe?

 Yes, dental sedation poses no harm to patients.
 We administer sedation at safe levels and are always monitoring you during treatment.
-Dental sedation has been used for oral surgery procedures for decades.
+Dental sedation has been in use for oral surgery procedures for decades.
 Our dentist can go over all concerns you may have about sedation dentistry during your dental exam.

 How long do the effects of oral sedation last?